1. Home

 Trip Highlights

-Kilimanjaro Northern Circuit Route Trek Overview
+8 Days Northern Circuit Kilimanjaro Trek Overview

 The 8-day Northern Circuit Route is Kilimanjaro’s most scenic and least traveled trail, offering a truly immersive and rewarding trekking experience.
 Starting from the Lemosho Gate, this route loops around the northern slopes of Mount Kilimanjaro before approaching the summit from School Hut.
 It’s the longest route to the top, giving trekkers the best possible acclimatization and the highest summit success rate.